 Body Scan: Sit in a comfortable place to scan your body.
 Feel the areas in your body where you feel discomfort.
 Now, inhale and exhale slowly, allowing those areas to relax.

-Savoring: Whatever you are enjoying—eating, drinking, walking, listening, or viewing—spare some time to engage with your senses fully.
+Savoring: Whatever you are enjoying—eating, drinking, walking, listening, or viewing—spend some time engaging with your senses fully.
 Now feel the aroma, flavor, texture, temperature, and visual appeal of what you are enjoying.

-Gratitude Practice: Discover the things or moments you are most grateful for.
-Close your eyes and be grateful for them for a while.
-It is the best gratitude meditation for teenage anxiety.
+Gratitude Practice: List down the things or moments you are most grateful for.
+Close your eyes, stay in the present, and be thankful for them for a while.
+This is called gratitude meditation.
+It helps you think about good things in life and decrease teenage anxiety.

-Daily Reflection: Every day, pause for some time and reflect on your all-day experiences without judgment.
+Daily Reflection: Every day, pause for a few minutes and reflect on your all-day experiences without judgment.
 The most effective way is by asking daily self-reflection questions.
+This way, you can find passion in life by deeply analyzing your interests.

-Yoga: Spare some time in your daily routine for yoga.
-Yoga is a powerful, simple meditation technique, and it has many forms, such as kundalini yoga, hatha yoga, and yin yoga.
+Yoga: Make some time in your daily routine for yoga.
+It is a powerful, simple meditation technique.
+It has many forms, such as kundalini yoga, hatha yoga, yin yoga, and baby yoga.

 Top 7 Mindfulness Apps For Teens

 We picked the top 7 mindfulness apps for teens.
-Teens can freely try everything and settle with one that suits their needs.
+They can freely try everyone and settle with one that suits their needs.
 Let’s take a look one by one:

 1. Headspace

-As one of the first mindfulness apps, Headspace is our top pick with its user-friendly interface.
-It’s the best app for teens or beginners who eventually join the mindfulness way to improve their lives.
+As one of the first mindfulness apps, Headspace is our top pick.
+With its user-friendly interface, it’s the best app for teens or beginners who want to start on their mindfulness journey.

 2. Calm